arpit1452/Customer-Churn-Prediction/README.md

 Customer churn is a major challenge for subscription-based businesses.
 The goal of this project is to:

-Predict customer churn in advance
+-Predict customer churn in advance

-Help businesses take proactive retention actions
+-Help businesses take proactive retention actions

 <h3>Tech Stack</h3>